teja-yarragunta/teja-yarragunta/README.md

 - 🌱 I’m currently learning React and NodeJs.
 - 📫 How to reach me: mail.yarragunta.teja@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: One Piece is my favourite anime.
+- ⚡ Fun fact: OnePiece is my favourite anime.

 <!---
 teja-yarragunta/teja-yarragunta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.